yosefbennywidyo/ruby_routes/README.md

 - `scope(options = {})` - Group routes with shared options
 - `concern(name, &block)` - Define a reusable route concern
 - `concerns(names)` - Use defined concerns in the current context
+- `build(&block)` - Create a thread-safe, finalized router by accumulating routes in a builder

 ### RouteSet Methods